Secure CheckoutPersonal information is secured with SSL technology.

-This book is a hands-on introduction to the principles and practice of embedded system design using the PIC microcontroller.
-Packed with helpful examples and illustrations, it gives an in-depth treatment of microcontroller design, programming in both assembly language and C, and features advanced topics such as networking and real-time operating systems.
-It is accompanied by a companion website containing copies of all programs and software tools used in the text and a student version of the C complier.
+Embedded Systems with PIC Microcontrollers: Principles and Applications is a hands-on introduction to the principles and practice of embedded system design using the PIC microcontroller.
+Packed with helpful examples and illustrations, the book provides an in-depth treatment of microcontroller design as well as programming in both assembly language and C, along with advanced topics such as techniques of connectivity and networking and real-time operating systems.
+In this one book students get all they need to know to be highly proficient at embedded systems design.

-Designing Embedded Systems with PIC Microcontrollers: Principles and Applications is ideal for students of electronics, mechatronics and computer engineering.
-Engineers in industry and informed hobbyists will also find this book a valuable resource when designing and implementing both simple and sophisticated embedded systems using the PIC Microcontroller.
+This textbook will be ideal for introductory courses and lab-based courses on embedded systems, microprocessors using the PIC microcontroller, as well as more advanced courses which use the 18F series and teach C programming in an embedded environment.
+Engineers in industry and informed hobbyists will also find this book a valuable resource when designing and implementing both simple and sophisticated embedded systems using the PIC microcontroller.

 Professional engineers developing embedded systems, informed hobbyists and engineering students.

 Section 1 Getting started with embedded systems

 - 1 The main idea-embedded systems in today's world

 - 6 An introduction to PIC microcontrollers using the 12 series

 - 7 What others do- a Freescale microcontroller Summary References

 Section 2 Minimum systems and the PIC 16F84A 2.
 Introducing the PIC 16 series and the 16F84A 2.1 The main idea- the PIC 16 series family 2.2 An architecture overview of the 16F84A 2.3 A review of memory technologies 2.4 The 16F84A memory 2.5 Some issues of timing 2.6 Power up and reset 2.7 What others do- the Atmel AT89C2051 2.8 Taking things further- the 16F84A on-chip reset circuit Summary References